Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 - grab a taxi

-Once at the top, Eze Village is the reward.
-Narrow stone lanes wind past small galleries and viewpoints overlooking the coastline, culminating at the Jardin Exotique — arguably the best panoramic viewpoint anywhere on the French Riviera.
+Narrow stone lanes wind up, up, and up past small galleries and viewpoints overlooking the coastline, culminating at the Jardin Exotique, where you’ll find one of the best panoramic viewpoints on the French Riviera.

-Departure station: Nice Ville or Nice Riquier
+🚏Departure station: Nice Ville or Nice Riquier

-Arrival station: Monaco Monte-Carlo
+🚏Arrival station: Monaco Monte-Carlo

 Train time: about 25 minutes.